 Southwest Airlines has partnered with Chase to offer Southwest Airlines-branded credit cards.

-Note that as of April 5, 2018, you cannot have more than 1 Southwest consumer card at a time.
+You cannot have more than 1 Southwest consumer card at a time.
 Further, you also cannot get a second card if you already have received a new cardmember bonus on either card in the last 24 months.